 On April 25th 1986 technicians undertook a poorly designed experiment which caused a chain reaction which led to an explosion in the core of the Chernobyl reactor.
 This released large amounts of radiation in to the atmosphere.

-I have a love of birds and nature so I researched what species were most affected as a result from the radiation.
-The Barn Swallow couldn’t produce enough antioxidants that the large amounts of pigment in their feathers needed.
+My fascination of birds led to there being one in each of the paintings.
+I wanted to know what species were most affected as a result from the radiation.
+The Barn Swallow couldn’t produce enough antioxidants that the large amounts of pigment in their feathers needed, so sadly didn’t fare well.

 DISASTER No 2